cyphar/cyphar.com/doc/published/android-compilation-headaches.md

 > All of TWRP 2.x source is public.
 You can compile it on your own.
 This guide
 > isn't going to be a step-by-step, word-for-word type of guide.
 If you're not
-> familiar with basic Linux commands and/or building in AOSP then you probably
+> familiar with basic [GNU/]Linux commands and/or building in AOSP then you probably
 > won't be able to do this. [...]
 There's only so much that you can dumb it down
 > and simplify it.
 There's lots of other guides out there for getting started.